- Giving and Receiving

 As a result of this curated story, I continued to feed into this narrative many other times throughout my life.
 For example, there was the time I bought a friend a watch.
 But, I never saw them wear it… I’d venture to guess it was returned or re-gifted.

 Another time, I bought a family member a wedding gift.
-It was a Crockpot, not a super exciting gift, but remember it was for a wedding and something they had been talking about wanting.
-With excitement and enthusiasm I gave them a Crockpot, but it was quickly squashed.
+It was a Crockpot, not a super exciting gift, but remember it was something they had been talking about wanting.
+With excitement and enthusiasm I gave them the gift, but it was quickly squashed.
 I learned they had already purchased one just a couple days before.

 These events contributed to the story I had been telling myself for years before this: I am not good at giving gifts.